ClickCease

 Johnson & Johnson talcum powder

 A state court has slashed a $4.7 billion jury verdict against Johnson & Johnson on appeal, but hit out at the company for knowingly selling a product that can cause cancer.
 A St. Louis jury originally awarded billions of dollars to victims developing cancer after using J&J talcum powder.
-The award has now been reduced to $2.1 billion, but the company has still been condemned for its actions.
+The award has now been reduced to $2.1 billion, but the company is still condemned for its actions.

 According to a report in the St. Louis Post Dispatch, the Eastern District Court of Appeals rejected Johnson & Johnson’s request to toss out the 2018 verdict, which awarded 22 plaintiffs a share of the money.
-It was awarded to victims claiming that J&J’s talcum powder products caused ovarian cancer in women who had used them for years for feminine hygiene purposes
+It was awarded to victims claiming that J&J’s talcum powder products caused ovarian cancer in women who had used them for years for feminine hygiene purposes.

 Talcum Powder and Cancer